MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/ns-winuser-rawmouse.md

 </dl>
 </td>
 <td width="60%">
-The mouse movement events will not be coalesced.
-The default behavior is to coalesce mouse movement events.
+The mouse event was input was not coalesced.
+Mouse movement events can be coalescened by default.

 Windows XP/2000:  This value is not supported.